adinaamzarescu/Online-order-processing-simulator/README.md

     * This class defines an order.
 Each order has an id, a number of products and a status.
 At the beginning each status will be "in progress" by default.
-After an order is processed the status will become "shipped"
+After an order is processed the status will become "shipped".

 * OrderProcessor.java